GuildCrafts/web-development-js/_goals/254-Init_4-Relational_Databases.md

 - [ ] List all words guessed and their scores
 - [ ] Get sum of scores for all words guessed
 - [ ] Show 10 most recently guessed words

-Mmmarkdown
-- [ ] Folder `mmarkdown/` exists in your repo.
-- [ ] Database schema SQL (using PostgreSQL syntax) for the Mmmarkdown app from [Init 3: Hello Web Servers][hello-web-servers] is included in the file `mmarkdown/schema.sql`.

-Mmmarkdown schema supports the following features (i.e. you _could_ write SQL to show this data):
-- [ ] List all files
-- [ ] List all files ordered by their latest edit time (most recent first)
-- [ ] Show file with particular name
-- [ ] Get text content of file with particular name
-- [ ] List created date of all files
-- [ ] List every file name and its word count

 #### Stage 5